-Daycare, Grandparent, Pod Or Nanny?
+Day Care, Grandparent, Pod Or Nanny?
 How To Manage The Risks Of Pandemic Child Care

 4) 'Podding' or care-sharing with another family

-Key questions: Is everyone in the pod committed to mask wearing, physical distancing and protecting all pod members?
+Key questions: Is everyone in the pod committed to mask-wearing, physical distancing and protecting all pod members?
 Do you have a plan if someone gets COVID-19 or tests positive for the virus?

 During the pandemic many families have created small pods, with one other family or even a few others to share in child care duties.
 Collaborating with friends or neighbors that way might seem safe, but it is not risk-free.
-In fact, "If you had asked me back in March, I would have said 'absolutely not.' " Smith says.
+In fact, "If you had asked me back in March, I would have said 'absolutely not,' " Smith says.
 But now, she acknowledges, in many cases in which people don't have other options, "that does seem like a necessary risk that would make this a more bearable situation" — and more sustainable.

 Any group of people is only as safe as its least-safe member.
-For example, notes Spinner, "I would be reluctant to co-mingle with a family whose members choose to go to a gym or eat inside at a restaurant at this point in time."
-To be safest, each person in these closed pods should be taking every precaution when outside the group, for example, always wearing a mask when out in public and not having close contact with anyone who isn't a member of the bubble.
+For example, Spinner notes, "I would be reluctant to co-mingle with a family whose members choose to go to a gym or eat inside at a restaurant at this point in time."
+To be safest, each person in these closed pods should be taking every precaution when outside the group — for example, always wearing a mask when out in public and not having close contact with anyone who isn't a member of the bubble.

 As in the other care arrangements, it is important for everyone to have open communication about their behaviors, health and plans in case of potential illness.

 Another consideration is the number of people involved in the pod — especially the number of adults.
 Fewer is safer.
-"In general, the more people who are working in the community, the more chance there is for exposure to COVID-19," notes Tan.
+"In general, the more people who are working in the community, the more chance there is for exposure to COVID-19," Tan says.

 A national child care strategy: 'Our only way forward'

 Even before the pandemic, child care was something not every family had access to, financially or logistically.
 As of last year, Care.com found that about half of American families were spending 15% or more of their income on child care expenses.
 And at various times this year, many states have taken the safety precaution of limiting the number of children in any room of a child care center.
-That has also had the effect of lowering the number of daycare spots available to families and has put a financial strain on centers that remain open.
+That has also had the effect of lowering the number of day care spots available to families and has put a financial strain on centers that remain open.

 The pandemic has made any form of child care feel even more precious — and also oftentimes risky.
 "At the end of the day, everyone's going to have to balance feasibility with safety," Rimoin says.
 And for many families these days, if they can get child care at all, they don't have the option of choosing its form.